QSI Titan advanced function mapping and custom AML GP60 configuration

 gp60 feasture to port mapping

-Notice that I programmed all ports: Ports 1-12 are indeed mapped in my GP60 with a LS Titan
+Notice that I programmed all ports: Ports 1-12 are indeed mapped in my GP60 with a LS Titan (see the GP60 page)

 I built a double check" table, organized by port number, for what I am using on the GP60 at this time.
-I might add notes later
+I might add more notes later

 port # physical connection gp60QSI Feature name mapping notes